svalinn/DAGMC/doc/usersguide/get_install.rst

 Note that the '-D' in front of CMAKE_INSTALL_PREFIX, and all of the configuration variables, defines the variable for the cmake system.

-For the examples that follow, it is assumed you are in the bld directory of DAGMC:
+From the base level of the DAGMC repo create a build directory and navigate to it.
 ::
+    prompt%> cd $HOME/dagmc_bld/DAGMC
+    prompt%> mkdir bld
-    prompt%> cd $HOME/dagmc_bld/DAGMC/bld
+    prompt%> cd bld

 In the examples, the environment variable, "INSTALL_PATH", can point to any location where you want the libraries ($INSTALL_PATH/lib), executables ($INSTALL_PATH/bin), and